 What is the procedure for submitting a planning appeal?

 The Planning Inspectorate will receive your appeal and will validate it within their timescales.
 Once the appeal is validated (the same with a typical planning application) the Planning Inspector will be appointed to be the case officer.
 A letter is then sent to the applicants with dates and instructions.
+A Planning Appeal for a householder application would usually take up to 8 weeks to be determined.

 If you require assistance with your appeal or Planning Advice London, please get in touch with us.